 German shorthaired pointers are medium-sized.
 They are a very high energy sporting dog with a smaller build.
-They’re best built for those long runs on the trails.
+They’re one of the best long-distance running dogs you can find.
 They need a lot of energy expenditure daily, so they make a perfect running companion for this reason.

 And remember, just like us, dogs will need food and water for longer runs over 45 minutes.
 Always remember to bring water for both you and your dog.
 You can even have your dog carry her/his own water!
 You can purchase dog hydration packs such as this one or this one.